 Hope Haven Children's Shelter

-Hope Haven is the first children's shelter on
+Hope Haven is the only children's shelter on

 the island housing abused, neglected or

 and education services to the children in our